Welcome to the ISPC

 The Independent Science and Partnership Council is a standing panel of world-class scientific experts.
 Our aim is to strengthen the quality, relevance, and impact of science in the Consultative Group on International Agricultural Research (CGIAR), a global partnership that unites organizations engaged in research for sustainable development with the funders of this work.
 The funders include developing and industrialized country governments, foundations, and international and regional organizations.

-Read the latest newsletter from Chair of ISPC, Kenneth Cassman, as he reflects on ISPC activities in 2013.
+Read the latest newsletter from the ex-Chair of ISPC, Kenneth Cassman, as he reflects on ISPC activities in the second half of 2013.

 Science Forum 2011 - Special Feature in the Proceedings of the National Academy of Sciences, USA

 Selected papers presented at the most recent Science Forum held in October 2011 in Beijing on the “Agriculture-Environment Nexus” have recently been published as a Special Feature in the Proceedings of the National Academy of Science (USA).
 The papers in this special feature collectively consider how agricultural science is responding to environmental challenges and highlight innovations in agriculture that could contribute to producing more food without increasing environmental pressures.
 The papers, together with an introduction by Ken Cassman, ISPC Chair and Jeff Sayer, ISPC Council member, can be accessed here.